bioinformatics-policlinicogemelli/ALOA/README.md

 * **statistical_distance**: here is possibile to specify the markers for which you can perform the distance statsical analysis in *pheno_from* and *pheno_to*

 * **Cluster**: here is possibile to specify the parameters for clustering analysis as *pheno_list* if you want to specify a restricted list of markers.
 Two possible algorhytm can be selected inside config.json field *algo_method* for the selection of k optimal: silouhette score *s* or elbow method *e* (i.e. to use elbow method -> "algo_method":"e").
-To set the maximum number of clusters *k* field must be set (default k=10).
+*  To set the maximum number of clusters *k* field must be set (default k=10).
 Also three clustering algorythm can be applied on data: k-means *k*, spectral *s* and prototype k-means *p*.
-The setting can be done by add in *cluster_method* a string with the cluster algorythms of interest (i.e. to use k-means and spectral -> "cluster_method":"kp")
+The setting can be done by add in *cluster_method* a string with the cluster algorythms of interest (i.e. to use k-means and spectral -> "cluster_method":"kp"). <br> ⚠️ The ideal pairing for silhouette analysis is spectral clustering, for prototype analysis it's elbow method, and k-means is suitable for both.

 *algo_method* to select the method to find optimal k value, *k* if you want to specify the maximum number of clusters, *cluster_method* to choose the clustering method (spectral, kmeans and k-prototype)